Identifying Aboriginal Sites

 Aboriginal sites are classified into many different types:

-Middens are shell mounds built up over hundreds of years as a result of countless meals of shellfish.
+Middens are shell mounds built up over hundreds and often thousands of years as a result of countless meals of shellfish.
 They are found along ocean coasts, estuaries, rivers and inland lakes, and primarily contain mature specimens of edible shellfish species.
 They may also contain pieces of clay, bird, fish and animal teeth and bones, campfire charcoal, stone flakes and the remains of tools.
 Less commonly found in middens are remains from human burials.

 Middens differ immensely in shape and size, from a few shells scattered on the surface, to deposits that are metres thick and buried beneath vegetation.
-Middens are the mot common and most visible Aboriginal site along the Australian coast.
+Middens are the most common and most visible Aboriginal site along the Australian coast.

 Natural shell deposits can be differentiated from middens because they consist of mature and immature, edible and inedible shellfish and would contain no large amounts of charcoal or stone tools.
 Wave action would also have sifted the shells into layers, with the larger ones at the top and the smaller ones at the bottom.